-The Company is involved in various legal proceedings.
+The Company is involved in various legal proceedings from time-to-time.
 Liabilities for estimated losses are accrued if the potential loss from any claim or legal proceeding is considered probable and the amount can be reasonably estimated.
 For the year ended December 31, 2020, the Company accrued \$6.3 million as a result of legal settlement negotiations ongoing at that time.
 During 2021, there were no material adjustments to the accrual and we paid the settlement amounts, resolving the related legal proceedings.
-See Note 16 - Commitments and Contingencies in Item 8 for additional details regarding current legal proceedings.
+No accrual or adjustments were made during the year ended December 31, 2022.